 The minimum requirements for the Ph.D. dual-title degree in Operations Research are:

 - 9 credits in stochastic/statistical methods, including a minimum of 3 credits in stochastic processes and 3 credits in statistical methods.

 - 9 credits in optimization, including 3 credits in linear programming.

 - 6 credits in computational methods, including a minimum of 3 credits in simulation.

 The minimum number of credits for Ph.D. students is 36 credits of OR approved classes, with a minimum of 18 credits in the 500 series.
 Particular courses may satisfy both the graduate major program requirements and those in the OR program.

-The candidacy examination committee for the dual-title Ph.D. degree must include at least one Graduate Faculty member from the Operations Research program.
+The qualifying examination committee for the dual-title Ph.D. degree must include at least one Graduate Faculty member from the Operations Research program.
 Faculty members who hold appointments in both programs’ Graduate Faculty may serve in a combined role.
-There will be a single candidacy examination, containing elements of both the primary graduate degree program and Operations Research.
-Dual-title graduate degree students may require an additional semester to fulfill requirements for both areas of study and, therefore, the candidacy examination may be delayed one semester beyond the normal period normal period allowable.
+There will be a single qualifying examination, containing elements of both the primary graduate degree program and Operations Research.
+Dual-title graduate degree students may require an additional semester to fulfill requirements for both areas of study and, therefore, the qualifying examination may be delayed one semester beyond the normal period allowable.

 In addition to the general Graduate Council requirements for doctoral committees, the chair and at least two members of the doctoral committee of an OR dual-title Ph.D. student must be members of the OR Graduate Faculty.
 One of these two members should be the external member in the student’s doctoral committee.
 Faculty members who hold appointments in both programs’ Graduate Faculty may serve in a combined role.
 The OR representatives on the student’s doctoral committee will develop questions for and participate in the evaluation of the comprehensive examination.